felixrulz/nswtopo/README.md

 Each program should return version information if it's installed correctly.

 ## Windows
   * A complete Ruby installation for Windows can be [downloaded here](https://rubyinstaller.org) (be sure to select `Add Ruby executables to your PATH` when installing).
+Note that you should install Ruby v2.5, the script won't run correctly with the most recent version.
   * Download a pre-built [ImageMagick binary](https://imagemagick.org/script/download.php#windows) for Windows.
 Be sure to select `add application directory to your system path` and `install legacy utilities` when installing.
   * Install the GDAL utilities using the [OSGeo4W](https://trac.osgeo.org/osgeo4w) installer.
 Use the `advanced install` option as only the GDAL package is required.
 When presented with the package list, select `All -> Uninstall` to deselect everything, then open `Commandline Utilites` and choose `Install` for the GDAL package.
 (Accept the required dependencies on the following page.)
   Make GDAL available on the command line with the following: